alban-read/M1-MICRO-FORTH/M1MicroForth.md

 There are commercial FORTH compilers that generate code that is closer in speed to optimized machine code.

-There was a brief time on 8 bit systems when FORTH could claim to be faster than the dumb non optimizing C compilers available, that is not the case now.
+There was a brief time on 8 bit systems when FORTH could claim to be faster than the dumb non optimizing C compilers available at that time, that is not the case now.

+It is also not likely that simple assembler code is faster than C, although it should be smaller.

 ### C integration